AhmedShaiyan/tp/docs/DeveloperGuide.md

 1. **`Daily` News Feature**: When daily news articles are displayed, their URLs are included alongside other details for easy access.
 2. **`Save` and `Load` Features**: When articles are saved to the reading list, their URLs are stored in the text file automatically and displayed when articles are loaded from this list.

-Given is an example usage scenario demonstrating the use of the URL feature through the `url`, `daily`, `save`, and `load` commands.
+Given below is an example usage scenario demonstrating the use of the URL feature through the `url`, `daily`, `save`, and `load` commands.

-**Step 1: Displaying Article Headlines**The user inputs the command `headlines 5`.
+Step 1: The user can display headlines through by using the `headlines` command.
 The `handleCommand` method will parse the input and invoke the `showHeadlines` method, which will list the first five article headlines from the news articles list.

 **Example Output:**
 ```